-If you have questions regarding Elder Law and/or Estate Administration and the options available to you in the state of Pennsylvania, call Slutsky Elder Law at (610) 940-0650 to schedule a consultation today.
+If you have questions regarding Elder Law and/or Probate & Estate Administration and the options available to you in the state of Pennsylvania, call Slutsky Elder Law at (610) 940-0650 to schedule a consultation today.

 After you pass away, your property will be distributed and transferred to other people.
 An executor or administrator will take charge of this process, which is known as estate administration.
 The way your estate administration proceeds depends on several factors, including any planning you have done beforehand.
 A probate attorney can advise and represent you throughout this process to ensure it goes smoothly.
 If you need advice about probate and estate planning, Slutsky Elder Law can help you.
 Robert Slutsky has been representing clients in Montgomery County, PA, Chester County, PA, and Delaware County, PA for over 30 years, making him highly qualified to advise you in probate matters.